neuland/jade4j/README.md

 t1.equals(t2) // true
 ```

-You can clear the template and expression cache by calling
+You can clear the template and expression cache by calling the following:

 ```java
 config.clearCache();
 ```

-For development mode you can also disable caching completly:
+For development mode, you can also disable caching completely:

 ```java
 config.setCaching(false);